-This design allows the hook to swing freely and give the trailer of choice more actions and movement when compared to swim jigs that have hooks molded into the head making it rigid with no ability to deviate during a retrieve.
+This design allows the hook to swing freely and gives the trailer of choice more actions and movement when compared to swim jigs that have hooks molded into the head, making it rigid with no ability to deviate during a retrieve.

-The hook on the jig is black nickel coated and razor sharp with a needle point and the free swinging motion of the hook also helps improve hooksets.
+The hook on the jig is black nickel coated and razor-sharp with needlepoint, and the free-swinging motion of the hook also helps improve hooksets.

 The Divine swim jig went through three years of extensive testing with perfection in terms of creating the best swim jig on the market being the ultimate goal.

-The Divine also has a keel weighted and semi flat belly giving it a secondary swimming action and makes it incredibly easy to use when you want to skip under docks and cover.
+The Divine also has a keel-weighted and semi-flat belly giving it a secondary swimming action and making it incredibly easy to use when you want to skip under docks and cover.